cetra3/apache_log/README.md

 ## Todo

-* Make the parsing of the log file more efficient.
-At the moment release on a Macbook Pro, it can ingest about 5000 records per second.
-Maybe move away from regex?
 * Provide a configurable log file format which allows this to be used with other log formats.

 ## Benchmarks